 In this tutorial I am going to show you how to use Mattress Stitch to join your crochet motifs together with a perfectly invisible seam.
-This method is mostly used to join crochet squares or garments and honestly it isn’t the fastest way to sew fabrics together but trust me the end result is worth the extra effort.

 First of all, I recommend BLOCKING your crochet motifs before start seaming.